allbitsnbytes/asset_hash/readme.md

 ### manifest

 The name to use for the manifest file.
-If this value is an empty string or false manifest file won't be saved.
+If this value is an empty string or false the manifest file won't be created.

 Type: String
 Default: ` assets.json `